 The Sacrifice of the Heifer Is Not a Prophecy About God the Mother?

-The Church of God says, “The heifer in Numbers 19 is the only female animal sacrifice in the Old Testament.
+The World Mission Society Church of God (WMSCOG) says, “The heifer in Numbers 19 is the only female animal sacrifice in the Old Testament.
 Therefore, the sacrifice of the heifer in Hebrews 9 is the prophecy of the sacrifice of God the Mother in the flesh.”
-However, the sacrifice of the heifer in Hebrews 9 was already fulfilled by Jesus, so it has nothing to do with Heavenly Mother.
+However, the sacrifice of the heifer in Hebrews 9 was already fulfilled by Jesus, so it has nothing to do with God the Mother.

 - Heb 9:13-14 The blood of goats and bulls and the ashes of a heifer sprinkled on those who are ceremonially unclean sanctify them so that they are outwardly clean.
 How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!